 In case of a resolved collision of multiple RN 16s, the proposed pseudo par- allel reading process is applied.
 A tag receiving its valid RN 16 replies with its EPC and goes to the “Acknowledged” state.
 In contrast, a tag receiving an in- valid RN 16 (e.g. valid for another tag) goes to a new state called “Wait” state.
 In the latter state the tag memorizes its RN 16 until one of the two possibilities occurs: a) receiving an “ACK” command containing its RN 16.
 In this case the tag replies with its EPC and goes to the “Acknowledged” state, b) receiving the “ACK” command with wrong RN 16.
 In this case, the tag remains in the “Wait” state waiting for a new command.

-Figure 6.4 presents a state diagram with the required modifications of the tag state diagram given in [11] on page 47 figure 6.19.
+Figure 6.4 presents a state diagram with the required modifications of the tag state diagram given in [11] on page 47 Figure 6.19.